 In November, employment fell by 24,000 among youths aged 15 to 24.

 So fewer young folks with jobs?
-I guess that stands to reason as they are the ones that work those lost part-time jobs mostly (or am I just rationalizing here).
+I guess that stands to reason as they mostly work those lost part-time jobs (or am I just rationalizing here).

-Tables from the article, which you really should check out, as they are all quite interesting.
+You should check out the tables from the article, as they are all quite interesting.